tingold/pgdog/docs/docs/configuration/pgdog.toml/databases.md

 ### `database_name`

-Name of the PostgreSQL database on the server pgDog will connect to.
+Name of the PostgreSQL database on the server PgDog will connect to.
 If not set, this defaults to `name`.

 Default: **none** (defaults to `name`)

 ### `user`

-Name of the PostgreSQL user to connect with when creating backend connections from pgDog to Postgres.
+Name of the PostgreSQL user to connect with when creating backend connections from PgDog to Postgres.
 If not set, this defaults to `name` in [`users.toml`](../users.toml/users.md).
 This setting is used to override `users.toml` configuration values.

 Default: **none** (see [`users.toml`](../users.toml/users.md))